 Learning from fiction

 Those familiar with the practice of fiction are not tempted by their reading of War and Peace to believe in the reality of Natasha, Prince Andre and their adventures; they understand that what is on offer is a story to be imagined.
 But their reading may give them beliefs about other things: about Tsarist society, the experience of battle; also, perhaps, about love.
 And there is more-than-anecdotal evidence for the idea that fiction does affect belief.
-Studies have found that viewers acquire from the medical drama ER enduring beliefs about medical issues, and that readers’ beliefs are influenced by statements made by characters in stories – even statements as implausible as “Chocolate aids with weight loss”.
+Studies have found that viewers acquire enduring beliefs about medical issues from the medical drama ER, and that readers’ beliefs are influenced by statements made by characters in stories – even statements as implausible as “Chocolate aids with weight loss”.
 The literature on what psychologists call “Transportation” indicates that absorbed readers are influenced by the evaluative opinions fictions implicitly suggest, with pro-worker beliefs seemingly enhanced by viewing Norma Rae.
-As we write, a debate rages about the responsibility of historical fictions for forming beliefs about the characters and actions of agents such as Thomas Cromwell.
+As we write, a debate continues about the responsibility of historical fictions for forming beliefs about the characters and actions of agents such as Thomas Cromwell.

 Evidence of belief change is not always evidence of learning; we sometimes go from a better belief-state to a worse one.
-But critics often speak on behalf of learning from fiction: Johnson claimed that Shakespeare “has not only shown human nature as it acts in real exigencies, but as it would be found in trials, to which it cannot be exposed”; David Bevington said recently that Hamlet is “able to speak to persons and societies of all nations and all ages who have turned to it for a better understanding of themselves”.
+But epistemic growth has often been the focus of attention for critics: Johnson claimed that Shakespeare “has not only shown human nature as it acts in real exigencies, but as it would be found in trials, to which it cannot be exposed”; David Bevington said recently that Hamlet is “able to speak to persons and societies of all nations and all ages who have turned to it for a better understanding of themselves”.
 Cora Diamond, Iris Murdoch, Martha Nussbaum and other philosophers celebrate literature’s capacity to enrich moral understanding, and moral philosophy itself.

 How should we assess such claims?
 One way is to examine the pathways from fiction to belief, for some are more apt to support learning than others.
 Here we give particular attention to pathways which depend on readers’ assumptions, often tacit, of the author’s reliability.
 Such pathways are, in favourable circumstances, epistemically benign—apt to provide beliefs which are true, justified to varying degrees, and sometimes deserving the title “knowledge”.
 They are pathways to belief particularly appealing to the philosophers and critics who have made a case for literature’s cognitive value.
 Before that however, we briefly discuss pathways that are more prominent in the psychological literature, and seem less supportive of the humanistic belief in learning from literature.
 And before that, some preliminaries.

 Belief change